Oops and Daisies

 But with the events of the last week, I think that’s what change so often is: jarring.
 Especially when you’re not ready for it.

-She wasn’t used to not being the center of attention, or having to wait for me to do something for her… Even harder was the fact that I still can’t pick her up as I recover from labor.
+She wasn’t used to not being the center of attention, or having to wait for me to do something for her.
+Even harder was the fact that I still can’t pick her up as I recover from labor.
 There have been moments she didn’t know where I was (and we don’t live in a very big apartment), and she started crying; once she found me, she insisted on being held.
 Everything changed for her all at once, and a week later, she’s still very much processing it.

-Change is hard.
-But it’s most especially hard when you’re really and truly not ready for it, when it comes out of nowhere.
-One of the most jarring things in my family’s lives lately was a death in our family… My youngest sister lost the love of her life about two weeks ago in a car accident; a terrible case of the wrong place at the wrong time.
-And her world is forever changed.
+My youngest sister lost the love of her life about two weeks ago in a car accident — a terrible case of the wrong place at the wrong time — and her world is forever changed.
 I can’t even begin to fathom everything she’s been feeling since it happened.
 It’s not fair, and it’s not right.
-I don’t think anything I write about that will help, nor will it make any sense of it.
+I don’t think anything I write about that will help, nor will it make any sense of what happened.

 That doesn’t sound all that comforting, and I honestly didn’t mean for this post to be such a downer.
-But with everything that’s happened in the past two weeks — all the huge mix of crazy emotions, from soaring highs to the sadness that comes with losing someone — I keep thinking about change, and how it can descend on us, whether we’re ready or not.
+But with everything that’s happened in the past two weeks — all the huge mix of crazy emotions, from soaring highs to the sadness that comes with losing someone — I keep thinking about change, and how it can descend on us in the most unexpected ways.

 The only thing we can do, I think — and only to some extent — is to ride that wave of change.
-Allow the feelings and emotions to come… Know that it’s okay to ask for help if you need it… and please know that you’re not alone.
+Allow the feelings and emotions to come.

 To end on a tad bit more of a hopeful note, change will always be a constant.
-It’s a part of life, and that somehow, somewhere, that “change” will eventually feel normal, even if it doesn’t feel like that quite yet.
+It’s a part of life, and that somehow, somewhere, that “change” will eventually feel normal, even if it doesn’t feel that way quite yet.

 Share this: